Chen, Nan

 PhD Level

-The course introduces some basic concepts of stochastic calculus, an important mathematical tool used in financial engineering, and based on it, treats systematically the theory of risk neutral pricing.
-It will discuss extensively various applications in option pricing and financial modeling.
-Finally, the course offers a brief introduction to numerical methods in finance.
+The course introduces some basic concepts of stochastic calculus, an important mathematical tool used in financial engineering, and based on it, treats systematically the theory of risk-neutral pricing.
+It discusses various applications in option pricing and financial modeling, and offers a brief introduction to numerical methods in finance.

 Master Level